openboxes/openboxes-e2e/documentation/ApplicationConfiguration.md

 | **storageFileName** | path to the file of authenticated session [read more]() |
 | **requiredRoles** | exact roles that the provided user is required to have |

-> **!IMPORTANT**: if provided user contains more roles than specified in the config - application will fail
+> **❗IMPORTANT**: if provided user contains more roles than specified in the config - application will fail

 <br>